nanovis/CreateDiffLaTeX/README.md

 This repository contains all the needed materials to create a .pdf file which highlights the differences between two .tex files.

-The current version only supports computing differences between two main files that contain all the content.
-Future releases will support computing differences for files with more complex structures.

 ## Requirements

 The current version works only on **Windows**.
 A future update for Unix-based systems is planned.